 Ikaria is a living myth if you have open ears, ready to listen to the sound of something unique, authentic.

-Me, an Australian couple of travellers (the guy of Greek origins), a German translator, an English guy and a Canadian doctor who was actually already living on the island as well as a couple of Italians, founders of the association Amikaria, we were the outsiders.
+Me, an Australian couple of travelers (the guy of Greek origins), a German translator, an English guy and a Canadian doctor who was actually already living on the island as well as a couple of Italians, founders of the association Amikaria, we were the outsiders.
 Truth is, we never felt outsiders.
 It is hard to beat the sense of hospitality these people transmit.
 I will always remember the gratitude for our efforts shown by their emotional eyes.
 These people are natural and spontaneous and I loved getting to know them.

 We spent almost four weeks waking up at 7, going to the open fields after breakfast and working hard under the sun until 1 or 2 in the afternoon.
 I personally was involved with some blogging and marketing stuff too, so some days were spent in the cute library of the Greek language school where I and the rest of the gang were sleeping.
 We also looked for the wood to create the signs, we cut it and paint it with the names of the places.
 At the end, we located the pathways with a GPRS and created the Google maps.

 We worked hard.
 We planned how to clean this rough land with almost no tools.
-Locals helped us with what they had, especially wine, food and smiles!
+Locals helped us with what they had, especially wine, food, and smiles!

 In the afternoon we were always heading to the beach or discovering other parts of the island.